PROCEEDINGS OF

 John F. McGuigan Jr, Independent Scholar.
 Paper.

-While Amasa Hewins
+While Amasa Hewins (1795-1855) is largely

-(1795-1855) is largely forgotten today as a painter, he is
+forgotten today as a painter, he is perhaps best remembered

-perhaps best remembered as a man of fortunate associations:
+as a man of fortunate associations: having formed part of an

-having formed part of an estimable colony of American artists
+estimable colony of American artists in Florence on three

-in Florence on three different occasions; having traveled
+different occasions; having traveled throughout Italy with

-having been appointed United States Commercial Agent to
+appointed United States Commercial Agent to Florence,

-Florence, essentially performing the duties of consul; and,
+essentially performing the duties of consul; and,

 ultimately, having been buried in the famous “English